5baddi/laravel-google-ads-lib/readme.md

 $ads->getAccessLevel();
 ```

-If need to override the oAuth details, just call the oAuth method like so:
+If need to override the OAuth details, just call the OAuth method like so:

 ```
-$ads->oAuth([
+$ads->OAuth([
             'clientId' => 'test',
             'clientSecret' => 'test',
             'refreshToken' => 'TEST'